enkiv2/misc/README.md

 * [verbal_inarticulations.json](verbal_inarticulations.json): a tracery grammar for filler words
 * [disarticulate.py](disarticulate.py): apply typoize.py and also inject verbal inarticulations
 * [X_except_its_Y.py](X_except_its_Y.py): use wordnet to semantically shift one text stream by another
+* [colorByTF](colorByTF.py): produce an html document where the opacity of each word corresponds to its frequency (as a proxy for information content)

 Novelty aggregators: